sarveshkodgule/Vision-AI/README.md

-# Vision AI: Deep Learning Myopia Screening & Clinical Decision Support System
+# Vision AI: Myopia Screening & Clinical Decision Support System

 Vision AI is a web-based clinical decision support application designed as a student research project to assist eye care practitioners in screening and evaluating myopia progression risk.
 The project combines a Deep Learning Convolutional Neural Network (CNN) for fundus scan analysis with clinical optical biometry calculations.